-The first stage of site selection will involve an initial sift to remove sites that have a significant constraint to development and do not conform to the Local Plan spatial strategy.
+The first stage of site selection will involve an initial sift to remove sites that have a significant physical constraint to development.
 The Initial Sift criteria comprise:

 Minimum Size of Site: Housing sites must be a minimum of 0.17ha (less than 5 dwellings at 30 dwellings per hectare) and employment sites must be a minimum of 0.25ha to pass the initial sift.
 Existing permissions less than 0.17ha but with 5 or more dwellings will pass the initial sift.
 This approach is consistent with the guidance on housing and economic land availability assessments in the NPPG.